tooky/kosli-playground/README.md

 We will provide provenance shortly.

-## Make another change, rerun the CI workflow
+## Make another change, rerun the CI workflow, see a new Environment snapshot in Kosli

 - Re-edit the file [alpha/code/alpha.rb](alpha/code/alpha.rb) so the return string from the `'/'` route is a new string
 - Commit (add+commit+push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete
-- Refresh the `playground-prod` Environment at https://app.kosli.com and verify it now has two snapshots.
+- Refresh the `playground-prod` Environment at https://app.kosli.com and in the [Log] view verify
-- Again, the image tag should be the short-sha of your new HEAD commit
+  - the previous playground-alpha Artifact has exited
+  - the new playground-alpha Artifact is running, and this Artifact has provenance (there is a commit short-sha and a commit message)

 ## Create a Kosli Flow and Trail

 - Kosli attestations must be made against a Trail, living inside a Flow.
   - A Kosli Flow represents a business or software process for which you want to track changes and monitor compliance.
+    You create a Kosli Flow with the [kosli create flow](https://docs.kosli.com/client_reference/kosli_create_flow/) command.
   - A Kosli Trail represents a single execution instance of a process represented by a Kosli Flow.
     Each trail must have a unique identifier of your choice, based on your process and domain.
     Example identifiers include git commits or pull request numbers.
+    You begin a Kosli Trail with the [kosli begin trail](https://docs.kosli.com/client_reference/kosli_begin_trail/) command.
 - At the top of the [.github/workflows/alpha_main.yml](.github/workflows/alpha_main.yml) file add two new `env:` variables for the
 Kosli Flow (named after your repo) and Kosli Trail (named after each git-commit), as follows:
 ```yml